emmanuelcormier/bigiq/docs/class1/module4/lab1.rst

 20. Now that we have all these different key types available in BIG-IQ, we will use BIG-IQ to push a license to a device

-21. We will start by granting one of our AFM standalone keys.
+21. We will start by granting one of our LTM standalone keys.
 Click on the name of the pool

 .. image::  ../pictures/module4/img_module4_lab1_14.png
     :align: center